mspnp/cloud-design-patterns/docs/health-endpoint-monitoring.md

      >  DoS attacks are likely to have less impact on a separate endpoint that performs basic functional tests without compromising the operation of the application.
 Ideally, avoid using a test that might expose sensitive information.
 If you must return information that might be useful to an attacker, consider how you'll protect the endpoint and the data from unauthorized access.
 In this case just relying on obscurity isn't enough.
 You should also consider using an HTTPS connection and encrypting any sensitive data, although this will increase the load on the server.

-How to access an endpoint that's secured using authentication.
+- How to access an endpoint that's secured using authentication.
 Not all tools and frameworks can be configured to include credentials with the health verification request.
 For example, Microsoft Azure built-in health verification features can't provide authentication credentials.
-Some third-party alternatives are [Pingdom](https://www.pingdom.com/), [Panopta](http://www.panopta.com/), [NewRelic](https://newrelic.com/), and [Statuscake](https://www.statuscake.com/). <<RBC: The links to these used to be here and in the more info section, but didn't make it into this version apparently.
-Do we need them both places or just here?>>
+Some third-party alternatives are [Pingdom](https://www.pingdom.com/), [Panopta](http://www.panopta.com/), [NewRelic](https://newrelic.com/), and [Statuscake](https://www.statuscake.com/).

-How to ensure that the monitoring agent is performing correctly.
+- How to ensure that the monitoring agent is performing correctly.
 One approach is to expose an endpoint that simply returns a value from the application configuration or a random value that can be used to test the agent.

    >  Also ensure that the monitoring system performs checks on itself, such as a self-test and built-in test, to avoid it issuing false positive results.